 Urinary Tract Infections (UTIs) are contagious.

 UTIs are not contagious and cannot be passed onto a partner during intimacy.

 A urinary tract infection is a sexually transmitted disease.

 While some sexually transmitted diseases, such as trichomoniasis and chlamydia, can cause irritation to the urethra, a urinary tract infection (UTI) is not transmitted from one partner to another.

 This is only true if the bladder is full enough to produce a powerful stream.
 Squeezing a few drops of urine out after sex will not move any bacteria out of the bladder.
 Drink adequate amounts of water before sex, or wait until you really have to go.
 Proper urination after sex is the key.
-Learn more about the sex and UTI connection.
+Learn more about UTIs and sex.